Out of our love for nature comes a respect for it. We’re always looking for ways to reduce our impact on the environment.

 Greeting Cards & Stationery – Naked Cards

-Our products are printed on certified FSC Paper which means its sourced with care from British papermakers who use wood from responsibly managed UK forests.
+- Our products are created with certified FSC Paper which means its sourced with care from British papermakers who use wood from responsibly managed UK forests.

 Circular Plastic for our Hand Products

-We’re moving towards using 100% recycled plastic for our range.
-We will be diverting plastic that would have headed towards land fill to be used in our bottles.
+- We use 100% recycled plastic for our range which diverts plastics from land fill and to be used in our bottles.
 New virgin plastic is created from non-renewal petroleum which is tough on the environment.